Dhawi1902/MAD_GP/README.md

 ## Introduction

-  We develop a Shared To-Do List App is built using Flutter and integrates with Firebase for authentication and data storage.
-It allows users to manage their tasks efficiently with a simple and intuitive interface.
+We develop a **Shared To-Do List App** is built using **Flutter** and **Firebase**, allowing multiple users to collaborate on task management.
+Users can create, share, and manage tasks with others in real time.

 ## Objective

-  The objective of this project is to develop a To-Do List App using Flutter and Firebase, providing users with an efficient way to manage daily tasks.
+The objective of this project is to develop a **collaborative To-Do List App** that allows users to share and manage tasks efficiently.
 The app aims to:
-  - Enable users to register and log in securely using email and password authentication.
+- Enable users to **register and log in** securely.
-  - Allow users to add, store, and manage tasks using Firebase Storage.
+- Allow users to **add, store, and manage tasks** in real-time.
-  - Provide a profile page for users to view and manage their personal details.
+- Provide a **shared task feature** for collaboration.
-  - Ensure a user-friendly interface with smooth navigation and responsive design.
+- Ensure a **user-friendly and responsive** design.

 ## Project Members
 - **MUHAMMAD AL-QARDHAWI BIN AZAHAR** - 2114045